 Price: Free and premium plans starting at $60/year.

 Download here: Splashtop

 This platform justifies its name.
 Unlike TeamViewer or Anydesk, LogMeIn specializes in serving professional individuals rather than sharing screen services.
-While TeamViewer and Anydesk too serve individuals, LogMeIn makes it easy for working across devices by storing and sharing of files.
+While TeamViewer and Anydesk too serve individuals, LogMeIn makes it easy to work across devices by storing and sharing files.
 This makes it a prime pick for professionals who switch places and devices often.